nikitavoloboev/license-up/readme.md

 license-up bsd2 Nikita Voloboev
 ```

-Will create a file `LICENSE` with following content:
+Will create a file `license` with following content:

 <details><summary>Click to show content</summary>